DEMIST: A deep-learning-based task-specific denoising approach for myocardial perfusion SPECT: Proposed Task-specific denoising method

 To preserve the features that assist in the detection task while denoising, we propose a hybrid loss function for this deep network that consists of two terms.
 The first term penalizes the error associated with image fidelity between the actual and predicted normal-dose images.
 The second term penalizes the loss of features required to perform detection task in the predicted normal-dose images.
 Denote the fidelity loss term as $\mathcal{L}_{fid}(\Th)$ and the task-specific loss term as $\mathcal{L}_{task}(\Th)$.
 The hybrid loss function $\mathcal{L}(\Th)$ is given by:

 where $\lambda$ denotes a hyperparameter that controls the weights of these loss functions.

-Denote the total number of training samples as $J$ and the $j^{th}$ sample of the low-dose image and normal-dose image by $N$-D vectors $\hat{\f}_{LD}^j$ and $\hat{\f}_{ND}^j$, respectively.
+Denote the total number of training samples as $J$ and the $j^{th}$ sample of the low-dose image and normal-dose image by $N${$N_{3D}$}-D vectors $\hat{\f}_{LD}^j$ and $\hat{\f}_{ND}^j$, respectively.
 Also, denote the normal-dose image predicted by the denoising network as $\hat{\f}_{ND}^{pred,j}$ when the low-dose image $\hat{\f}_{LD}^j$ is given as the input to the network.
 Thus,

 A typical choice to measure the fidelity between the actual and predicted normal-dose images, including in MPI SPECT, is the MSE between these images \cite{ramon2020improving,hwang2018improving}.
 Thus, we chose this distance measure as our fidelity-loss term.
 Consider that we have $J$ patient images in our training set.
+Denote the number of voxels in each image slice by $N_{2D}$ and the number of slices as $Z$, so that $N_{3D}=N_{2D}×Z$.
 Then, the fidelity-loss term is given by

 To obtain an expression for the task-specific loss term $\mathcal{L}_{task}(\Th)$ in Eq.~\eqref{eq:hybrid_loss}, we recognize that the detection task on MPI-SPECT images is performed by human observers.
 Thus, a mathematical term that preserves features used by human observers while performing detection tasks will intuitively assist in improving performance on the detection task.
 In this context, there is substantial literature on mathematical model observers that emulate human-observer performance \cite{abbey2001human,burgess1981efficiency,burgess1988visual,burgess1994statistically,loo1984comparison}.
 Further, multiple experiments in human vision have shown that the human visual system processes data using frequency-selective channels \cite{barrett2013foundations}.
 By processing the features extracted from these channels, referred to as anthropomorphic channels, studies have shown that model observers can mimic human-observer performance \cite{myers1987addition,frey2002application,abbey2001human}.
 Of most relevance to this paper, this has also been validated in studies with MPI SPECT on the task of detecting perfusion defects \cite{sankaran2002optimum,wollenweber1999comparison}.
 Thus, a denoising technique that preserves features extracted by these channels may assist with improving observer performance on detection tasks.